AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 appears on the right-hand side of Einstein's equations - Isaacson's

-tensor of " effective distributed " energy-momentum
+tensor of "effective distributed" energy-momentum

 of gravitational waves (2.76).
-This is somewhat analogous to
+This is somewhat analogous to how

-how the Maxwell shear current
+the Maxwell shear current (cf.

-(cf. §1.5, equation (1.34)) excites the magnetic field as well
+§1.5, equation (1.34)) excites the magnetic field as well as the

-without currents for a non-stationary electromagnetic field .
+currents for a non-stationary electromagnetic field.
+However,

-with magnetism ...
+magnetism ...

-gravitational equivalent of electronics on a cosmic scale!
+- the gravitational equivalent of electronics on a cosmic scale!

 Possibilities